williamchong/nft-book-press/README.md

-# LikeCoin NFT Book Press
+# Liker Land NFT Book Press

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.